Ollie, Ollie, The Ox Is Free!

 Starving the Beast

-Danny and Michael Philppou’s Bring Her Back, released spring of 2025, is a horror film worth consuming.
+Danny and Michael Philppou’s Bring Her Back, released spring of 2025, is a horror film worthy of consumption.
 The Australian twin brothers didn’t handle their audience with kid gloves – didn’t spoon feed us, spoil us, lead us by the nose or play too on the nose.
 This respect allows for interpretation.

 Bring Her Back is about circumscription; castration through the trauma of images and what Ellul would call the humiliation of the word.
 I don’t like being wound up in such a way as to admit something so awful was good.
 Timely.
 Relevant.
 Proper social commentary done tastefully.
 So much so, I’ve had my fill.
 I don’t want to watch it again.
 It’s too visceral.
 Crammed full of over-the-countertop gratuity, slow burning indigestion, brutal manipulation, sudden violence and explosive gaslighting.
 The film’s tagline family requires sacrifice is a misnomer.
 On point, quaint, but hard to swallow.
 This film is a critique of the alchemical nature of as above, so below.
 This particular interpretation will set it right side up again so you can see it as I do.

 Whatever you might have been led to believe, she’s not in a cult.
 The demon she summoned is of no real threat.
 The demon is of the Ox – the Bull and its impotence.
+The demon is pathetic, picked up from watching reruns of her favorite cult classic snuff film.
+It resides in some malnourished boy; a reflection of Laura’s superficial spirituality.
 She knows that by feeding it, it will bring back what she wants.
-The demon is pathetic, picked up from watching reruns of her favorite cult classic snuff film.
-It resides in some malnourished boy.
-A reflection of Laura’s shallow spirituality.

 To empathize with Laura is to invite a horde of untreated pathology and admit Stockholm Syndrome.
 What she wants is not what’s best for anyone.
 We aren’t shown Laura’s good times nor given reason for her hostility toward boys.
 Through Laura’s reasoning, males are made to feel they ask too much just to be allowed to live.
 Why?
 Well, let’s get to the bottom of this, together.

 Then there’s Ollie.
-Who could forget about him?
+Who could forget about this little guy?
 Laura loves her mean girl dramas, just not as much as she hates competition.
-She confuses listening with behaving; the alchemical symbol for AIR on her hand is what she denies others.
+She confuses listening with behaving.
+The alchemical symbol for AIR on her hand is what she denies others.
 The film doesn’t seek to horrify, but traumatize.

 Are you traumatized yet?